By: Andrew Forrest - Updated May 2025

 Supination is less common than overpronation.

-Custom insoles/orthotics provide a more precise degree of support and comfort than over-the-counter insoles, as they are specifically tailored to the unique shape and needs of your feet usually by a medical professional.
+Custom insoles/orthotics provide a more precise degree of support and comfort than over-the-counter insoles, as they are specifically tailored to the unique shape and needs of your feet, usually by a medical professional.
 However, custom insoles are typically quite a bit more expensive and may require a visit to a podiatrist or a specialist for fitting.

 On the other hand, over-the-counter insoles offer cushioning and support at a more affordable price point and are readily available at most footwear and sporting goods stores.
 While they may not provide the same level of precision as custom orthotics, over-the-counter insoles can still offer significant benefits for many hikers.

-Author's original pair of custom made orthotics
+The author's original pair of custom-made orthotics

 Ultimately, the choice between custom and over-the-counter insoles will depend on your individual needs, budget, and preferences.